dk-raw/madsat-api/README.md

 The logs follow this format:
 | Log Level | System Time | Message |
 |-----------|-------------|---------|

 `Log Level` can be `INFO`, `ERROR` or `CRITICAL`.
 Info logs can be ignored, error logs mean that the app encountered a minor error that does not impact its operation and critical logs indicate major errors that caused the app to fail.

+Currently `System Time` is on my local timezone, Athens UTC+02:00 or UTC+03:00 according to Eastern European Time.

 ### Status
-This endpoint checks the systemctl service to see if the python app runs on my Rasberry Pi 5. `ACTIVE` means that the app is operational and `INACTIVE` means that it is not running.
+This endpoint checks the systemctl service status and returns `ACTIVE` or `INACTIVE`.

+> [!IMPORTANT]
+> The API is hosted locally on the same Rasberry Pi 5 as the MAD SAT app so if the API isn't accessible, chances are neither is the app.